NLnetLabs/routinator/source/output-formats.rst

 daemon.
 In both operating modes validated ROA payloads (VRPs) can be generated in a wide range of output formats for various use cases.

+..
+Tip:: In many of the output formats, the name of the trust anchor from where
+         the VRP originated is provided.
+This name is derived from the file name of the TAL, without  the *.tal* extension.
+The *tal-label* option in the :ref:`configuration file <doc_routinator_configuration>` lets you
+         create a create a mapping between the file name and your desired label.

 csv
       The list is formatted as lines of comma-separated values of the prefix in slash notation, the maximum prefix length, the autonomous system number, and an abbreviation for the trust anchor the entry is derived from.
-The latter is the name of the TAL file  without the extension *.tal*.

       .. code-block:: text